minhtienvu/nimble_assignment/README.md

-## Problems
+## Problems & Improving
-- I haven't found a way to calculate `Total number of AdWords advertisers on the page.`
+- I have not found a way to calculate `Total number of AdWords advertisers on the page` in my project, I am still researching after submitting this project.
-- Finding the best way to improve performance to crawl Google pages.
+- Finding the best way to improve performance to crawl html code on Google pages.